Board Member Bios

 Joe is a 2003 graduate of Baldwin Wallace University where he earned his Master of Business Administration in Accounting.
 Joe is also a member of the American Institute of Certified Public Accountants and the Ohio Society of Certified Public Accountants.
 Joe is dedicated to many charitable groups and has served on the Boards of Directors of several non-profit organizations dedicated to the LGBT and arts communities.
 Joe is currently a member of the Board of Directors of Equality Ohio Education Fund, an organization that advocates and educates to achieve fair treatment and equal opportunity for all Ohioans regardless of their sexual orientation or gender identity or expression.

-Joe is a resident of Medina, Ohio where he lives with his husband Nathan and daughter Addyson.
+Joe is a resident of Medina where he lives with his husband Nathan and daughters Addyson and Anderson.